oneye5/voxel-cone-tracing/README.md

 The project may not work on intel / AMD GPU's or any GPU's that have less than 2gb of VRAM.
 The program is tested to work on mid/low end NVDIA GPU's.

 # General controls
-wasd + space + ctrl for camera movement <br>
+Wasd + space + ctrl for camera movement. <br>
-click and drag to rotate the camera
+Click and drag to rotate the camera.

 # IMGUI controls:
 ## Renderer settings: